 Take another moment and imagine your business without e-mail for the next month!

 It’s important to realize that the Web is made up of many different components including e-mail, websites, search engines, mobile websites, communal sites, etc. and that each one can be used in your business.
 What you want to consider is whether or not your customers will want to use it.
+Salesforce professes that this plays an important role in how the customer service statistics reveal.
 When you answer that question think about how banking has changed in the last decade, or how passenger flights have changed, heck even your local stationary store has changed significantly because they can all interact with you now via the Web in one way or another.

 Back to the Anatomy of a Business